ronwho/cv/project/index.md

 ### <a href="https://github.com/ronwho/Data-Science" target="_blank">Various Exploratory Data Analysis Small Projects</a> &nbsp; Python

 &nbsp; &nbsp; Individual `Summer 2020`
-: > EDA topics include: Effect of time elapsed on gene expressions, polster bias, and picking baseball players using regression.
+: > EDA topics include: Effect of time elapsed on gene expressions, pollster bias, and picking baseball players using regression.
 I have also worked on mini learning projects to learn material such as k-NN classification and cross validation on datasets from sklearn.
 Please click the link below to see full descriptions of my projects.

 &nbsp; &nbsp; &nbsp; <a href="https://github.com/ronwho/Data-Science" target="_blank"><img src="button-github.png" /></a>